scriptex/webpack-mpa-next/README.md

     If you do not wish to use the retina sprite, comment the `@include retina-sprites($retina-groups);` statement in `main.scss` file.

+    In order to use the PNG sprite, you need to do so by adding the relevant icons in your markup:

+    ```html
+    <i class="ico-home"></i>
+    ```

+    The class name corresponds to the name of the PNG file.

 3. Latest EcmaScript support

     -   Usage of the latest features in EcmaScript